diesel-rs/diesel/guide_drafts/style_guide.md

 Note that these are guidelines, not hard rules.
 Use your best judgement.

-**If you find existing code that doesn't already adhere to these guidelines, don't change it simply to adhere to them**
+**If you find existing code that doesn't already adhere to these guidelines, don't change it simply to adhere to them.**

 If we start changing code for style reasons only, it completely defeats the purpose of trying to avoid git churn in the first place.
 Do change code that doesn't adhere to these guidelines if you're already changing that line for other reasons.